 - China (Shanghai and Beijing)

 - Ireland (Maynooth)

 - Italy (Siena)

 - Science Abroad (China, Hungary, Switzerland, Taiwan)

-Check the Summer Abroad web site in the fall to see the 2018 program list!
+Check the Summer Abroad website in the fall to see the 2019 program list!

 Courses: Students take specially designed University of Toronto undergraduate degree credit courses, relevant to the location, for a period of 3 to 6 weeks.
 The courses have field trips that complement and highlight the academic materials.
 Courses are taught predominantly by University of Toronto professors and, with the exception of language courses, are offered in English.
 Typically, full-year second and third year courses are offered in disciplines such as history, political science, management, literature, film, architecture, fine art, religion, and languages.
 The Science Abroad program allows students in various science disciplines to earn a full-year research credit while gaining laboratory experience overseas.
 Most courses do not have prerequisites.

 All Summer Abroad courses and grades show on students’ transcripts as regular U of T credits and are calculated into their CGPA.